ethereum/ethereum-org-website/public/content/developers/tutorials/ispf-decentralized-ui/index.md

 2. In the left sidebar click **Storage > 4EVER Pin**.

 3. Click **Upload > Selected CID**.
 Give your content a name and provide the CID from IPFS desktop.
+At present a CID is a string that starts with `Qm` followed by 44 letters and digits that represent a [base-58 encoded](https://medium.com/bootdotdev/base64-vs-base58-encoding-c25553ff4524) hash, such as `QmaCuQ7yN6iyBjLmLGe8YiFuCwnePoKfVu6ue8vLBsLJQJ`, but [that is likely to change](https://docs.ipfs.tech/concepts/content-addressing/#version-1-v1).

 4. The initial status is **Queued**.
 Reload until it changes to **Pinned**.